 Are you looking for a fun keepsake DIY Easter Egg project?
 I love that I can look back and remember the memories of painting these Easter crafts with my boys.
 Check out this easy keepsake DIY Easter Eggs Using 4 Items.

 This post contains affiliate links which means that if you click on a link and purchase something, I will make a commission.

 I recently when to an Easter Egg painting party.
 It was fun and entertaining, and the kids had a blast.
 Who doesn’t like glitter and glue, stickers and dyes?
 They really enjoyed it.
 What a great tradition!

 Don’t get me wrong, I’m all for making messes when appropriate but my boys must keep things simple.
-I’m not up for trying to get glitter out of their eyes.
+I’m not up for trying to get glitter out of their eyes or picking up dirty rubber bands.
 Or cleaning up blue-dyed vinegar up off the floor or their clothes.

 So, I used EZpaint.
-It’s all about keeping it simple.
+It’s the best way to simple.
 And, of course making keepsakes and memories.
 I love EZpaint because it’s washable, non-toxic and odorless.
 Each bottle has its own brushes built into the no-spill bottle.

 EZpaint is great because it not only doesn’t require water, but it is washable, nontoxic and requires no set up.

-Then I sprayed them with a sealer and put them back in the egg crate to dry.
+Then I sprayed them with a sealer and placed the eggs back in the egg crate to dry.
 It’s so simple, yet such a great gift for someone like a teacher or grandparents.
 It’s also pretty Easter decor for the house.

 - Paint wood eggs with choice of EZ paint color